kubeages/tsm-cloud-burster/README.md

 ## Building the image

 Inside the folder Dockerfile, you can find the file to build the image.
+Inside the Dockerfile, replace KUBE_LATEST_VERSION with the version of the K8s cluster where you'll deploy this app.

-Steps if you use Docker and you have logged in already into <YOUR_REGISTRY>:
+Steps to build the image if you use Docker and you have logged in already into <YOUR_REGISTRY>:

 - build the image